The skills you gain through studying an English degree are marketable in most career areas. Find some ideas about what you could do…

 English graduates may decide to undertake further study in areas such as marketing and management, finance, human resource management and business to enhance their knowledge of a specific career area.

-The top five occupations in the UK include marketing associate professionals, authors, writers and translators and teaching assistants.
+Three of the top five occupations held by English graduates employed in the UK include marketing associate professionals, teaching assistants and authors, writers and translators.

 For a detailed breakdown of what English graduates are doing six months after graduation, see What Do Graduates Do?